 Biochemistry of Insect Pheromones: Pathways, Regulation, and Applications in Chemical Ecology

-ABSTRACT Pheromones are chemical signals acting like hormones outside the body of the releaser, affecting behavior of conspecific individuals.
+ABSTRACT Pheromones are chemical signals that act like hormones outside the body of the releaser, affecting the behavior of conspecific individuals.
 The first insect sex pheromone, bombykol [(E, Z)-10,12-hexadecadien-1-ol], was isolated from the silkworm moth Bombyx mori (Butenandt et al., 1959).
 The first insect pest pheromone identified was from the gypsy moth, synthesized as gyplure [(Z)-18-hydroxyoctadec-9-en-7-yl acetate] from ricinoleic acid (Jacobson et al., 1964).
 (Z)-7-dodecenyl acetate was later identified as the sex pheromone of the cabbage looper Trichoplusia ni (Berger, 1966).
 Terpenoid alcohols ipsenol, ipsdienol, and verbenol were identified as pheromones of the bark beetle Ips paraconfusus (Silverstein et al., 1966).
 By the 1980s, it was evident that fatty acid and isoprenoid pathway products, modified by pheromone-specific enzymes, generated diverse pheromone molecules (Bjostad et al., 1987; Jurenka, 2003).
 The honeybee queen pheromone also arises from selective fatty acid chain-shortening (Plettner et al., 1996).
 In insects such as cockroaches and beetles, juvenile hormone regulates both ovarian maturation and pheromone production (Schal et al., 2003; Seybold & Vanderwel, 2003).
 Feeding and sugar metabolism significantly influence pheromone titers, as demonstrated in moths and cockroaches (Foster, 2009).
 Future applications may include sterile-male release strategies to disrupt reproduction in pest populations.

 1. INTRODUCTION Agriculture is the backbone of the economy, providing food security, raw materials, and livelihoods to a significant portion of the global population (Dodiya and Barad, 2022).
-Pheromones are chemical messengers that influence behavior of individuals of the same species (Karlson & Lüscher, 1959).
+Pheromones are chemical messengers that influence the behavior of individuals of the same species (Karlson & Lüscher, 1959).
 Unlike hormones, which act internally, pheromones are secreted externally and received by conspecifics through olfaction or contact.
 Insects rely on pheromones for mate attraction, aggregation, oviposition, food location, and predator avoidance (Pedigo, 2003; Cork, 2004).
-Pre requisite of evaluating role of kairomones and tritrophic interaction in searching behavior of biocontrol agent (Dodiya et al., 2023).
+A prerequisite of evaluating the role of kairomones and tritrophic interaction in the searching behavior of biocontrol agents (Dodiya et al., 2023).
 Pheromonal communication is effective over long distances, stable in the environment, and independent of visual or auditory cues.

 Pheromones are categorized as: